 \section{Abstract}

-We present ZLATTE, a geometry-aware, learning-free framework for language-driven trajectory reshaping in human-robot interaction.
-Unlike prior learning-based methods, ZLATTE leverages Vision-Language Models to register objects as geometric primitives and employs a Large Language Model to translate natural language instructions into explicit geometric and kinematic constraints.
-These constraints are integrated into a potential field optimization to adapt initial trajectories while preserving feasibility and safety.
-A multi-agent strategy further enhances robustness under complex or conflicting commands.
-Simulation and real-world experiments demonstrate that ZLATTE achieves smoother, safer, and more interpretable trajectory modifications compared to state-of-the-art baselines.
+We present \methodname---the first language-driven trajectory reshaping framework to embed geometric environment awareness and multi-agent feedback orchestration to support multi-instruction in human-robot interaction scenarios.
+Unlike prior learning-based methods, our approach automatically registers scene objects as 6D geometric primitives via a VLM-assisted multi-view pipeline, and an LLM translates free-form multiple instructions into explicit, verifiable geometric constraints.
+These are integrated into a geometric-aware vector field optimization to adapt initial trajectories while preserving smoothness, feasibility, and clearance.
+We further introduce a multi-agent orchestration with observer-based refinement to handle multi-instruction inputs and interactions among objectives---increasing success rate without retraining.
+Simulation and real-world experiments demonstrate our method achieves smoother, safer, and more interpretable trajectory modifications compared to state-of-the-art baselines.